Northern New Brunswick and Seaboard Railway

-The Northern New Brunswick and Seaboard Railway can lay claim to be the railway company with the fewest miles of standard gauge track in history.
-The province empowered it in 1904 to lay track between Nepisiguit Junction and Grand Falls, a distance of 26 kilometers, to serve the Drummond Iron Mines, which were discovered in 1897 by William Hussey.
-By 1903 the Austin Brook Iron Mine was formed, and operated under the name Drummond until 1913, when it went bust.
+The Northern New Brunswick and Seaboard Railway is often cited as having operated the shortest length of standard-gauge track of any railway company.
+In 1904, the province authorized the railway to construct a 26-kilometre line between Nepisiguit Junction and Grand Falls to serve the Drummond Iron Mines, which had been discovered in 1897 by William Hussey.
+By 1903, the Austin Brook Iron Mine had been established and operated under the name Drummond until its closure in 1913.

-The mine was in receivership for some short time until the Dominion Steel and Coal Company purchased the right to operate it from Canadian Iron Industries, who held the lease.
+The mine entered receivership for a brief period before the Dominion Steel and Coal Company acquired the operating rights from Canadian Iron Industries, which held the lease.

-Between 1920 and 1926, the construction of the Nepisiguit Falls hydroelectricity dam and plant required twice-daily return trips with a steam locomotive.
-Thereafter, a gasoline-powered jitney, trolly or automobile with steel wheels would serve, until in the early 1950s the Brunswick Mine attracted attention once again to the area.
+Between 1920 and 1926, construction of the Nepisiguit Falls hydroelectric dam and generating station required twice-daily return trips by steam locomotive.
+After construction was completed, transportation was provided by a gasoline-powered jitney, trolley, or steel-wheeled automobile, until renewed interest in the area emerged in the early 1950s following the development of the Brunswick Mine..

-In 1955 a highway was pushed through to the mine site, and two years later the rails were sold for scrap.
+In 1955, a highway was constructed to the mine site, and two years later the railway rails were sold for scrap.